 For more information and for customised arrangements, please contact Boschendal on (021) 870 4293.

 As always, the memory of the day at Boschendal will stay with me for a very long time to come, tucked away carefully into my memory banks.

 And I hope that, if you haven’t already, soon you, too, will get to experience the very best this amazing Franschhoek wine estate has to offer… Until our next meeting, Boschendal, farewell.

 Boschendal comes extremely highly rated by me, and I can happily award them a 10/10 overall rating for consistently offering one of the best wine estates in terms of setting, professionalism, atmosphere and finally, immense natural beauty and timeless Cape charm.

-Thank you very much to Boschendal Wine Esate, Bianca Grobbelaar and our carriage driver, Hans, for ensuring our visit and carriage ride was so wonderful and special!
+Thank you very much to Boschendal Wine Esate and Bianca Grobbelaar for ensuring our visit was so wonderful and special!
 We enjoyed a thoroughly wonderful day with Boschendal.

 For more information on Boschendal and their amazing wine farm offerings, please contact: +27 (021) 870 4200 or email them at: firstname.lastname@example.org.

 You can also visit Boschendal’s website or find Boschendal Wine Estate for yourself at: Boschendal Wine Estate, Pniel Road, Groot Drakenstein, Franschhoek, Western Cape, South Africa.